zhou-1/ProductsArrivalNotices/README.md

 # productsArrivalNotices
 During this serious Coronavirus period, hope my Arrival Notices project for products (like face mask, hand sanitizer) in market can help a little bit. :heart:
-This project can help you check whether your ideal products arrive new batch or not.
+[Current Version]: This project can help you check whether your ideal products arrive new batch or not.

 There are 2 core parts in my program.